-Discover abundance of whole food ingredients to plan your baby led weaning, or puree feeding.
+Discover an abundance of whole food ingredients to plan your baby led weaning, or puree feeding.
 Create personalized baby meals and benefit from our baby food tracker and tips.
 Explore which ingredients to buy and baby food recipes based on your baby’s needs and stages of weaning.
 Identify common allergens, seasonal foods, and when to choose organic.
-Nuttri is helpful to bring on grocery store visits with its simple buying guide and baby food recipe.
+Nuttri is helpful to bring on grocery store visits with its simple buying guide and baby food recipes.
 Nuttri keeps you informed and ensures parenting and feeding your baby will be fun, safe, and easy!

 Your Baby’s Nutritional Needs Met

 Your baby’s nutritional needs differ from adults.
 Learn what pediatricians and dietitians recommend as first foods.
 Discover 80 whole food ingredients organized by weaning stages and 4 essential food groups (vegetables and fruit, grain products, protein rich food, milk and alternatives).

 Design baby meal plans with colorful food icons.
 Intuitively mix new foods with the ones that has been tried.
 Make sure covering 4 essential food groups to reduce any chance of nutritional deficiencies.

 Just one click to keep the history of what food has been safely tried.
 Create a watchlist to manage your baby’s food allergies and sensitivities.
 The tracking progress cues are visible in the meal planner to introduce new foods at a time.